Long-Range Pairing in the Kitaev Model: Krylov Subspace Signatures: Conclusion and Outlook

-The central observable developed in this work is a sequence of odd–even Krylov staggering parameters, defined as the logarithmic ratio between consecutive odd and even Lanczos coefficients.
-We introduce and study the sign structure of this sequence, which correlates robustly with the edge-versus-bulk character of the lowest positive energy excitation across the full long-range phase diagram.
-This correlation arises from a bipartite Krylov structure induced by the interplay of three physical ingredients: U(1)-breaking pairing, power-law coupling decay, and open boundary conditions.
 When the lowest positive BdG mode is classified as edge localized according to the edge-weight criterion in Eq.~\eqref{eq:edge_weight_def}, a boundary seed couples more strongly to that mode, and the Krylov recursion typically shows robust sign changes of $\eta_n$.
 Conversely, when the smallest positive BdG mode is bulk extended, the odd and even subsequences tend to keep a fixed ordering over the stable recursion window and no robust sign crossings occur.
 Importantly, this distinction persists across the short-range to long-range crossover, indicating that the crossing-count diagnostic captures robust edge-versus-bulk physics rather than being tied to fine-tuned model features.

 Our results demonstrate that the diagnostic power of Lanczos data depends critically on seed locality and boundary conditions.
 Boundary seeds such as the first Majorana operator provide quantitative agreement with gap-based phase boundaries extracted independently from Bogoliubov-de Gennes eigenstates, whereas bulk seeds or seeds spread over multiple sites yield qualitatively weaker signatures.
 This seed sensitivity underscores a broader principle: operator Krylov diagnostics are most informative when the seed is chosen to couple selectively to the physical degrees of freedom under investigation.
 In the present context, probing boundary-localized edge modes requires boundary-localized seeds.
 This principle is expected to carry over to other settings where Krylov methods are used to diagnose spatial structure and the energy scales that control low-lying excitations.